rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 |     2 |     24290 |

 So it is safe to assume that it encodes three different things.
-Assigning the colors red, green, and blue to 0, 1, and 2, respectively, we get the following map:
+Assigning the colours red, green, and blue to 0, 1, and 2, respectively, we get the following map:

 ![](/un3_1_float_color.png)